Jose-Schafer/crkbd/README.md

     * Copper coils
     * Tin welder with temperature control
     * Soldering paste for electronics with flux.
-* At first I printed on paper the Distribution.docx and wrote over it all my keys.
+* Getting used to the keyboard takes some days, so my advice is to print on paper the Distribution.docx and write over it all your keys.

 ## Flashing the ProMicros
 * Configuration page: https://config.qmk.fm/#/crkbd/rev1/LAYOUT_split_3x6_3